jeremiedecock/botsim/README.md

 Ensure *cmake*, *cmake-curses-gui* and
-[previously listed dependencies](#sed_dependencies) are installed on your system, then open a unix terminal, go to the project's root directory and type:
+[previously listed dependencies](#sed_dependencies) are installed on your system.
+Then open a unix terminal, go to the project's root directory and type:

 ```